blutorange/primefaces-monaco/README.md

 PF("widgetVarOfEditor").getMonaco().layout();
 ```

-There is also an `autoResize` options.
-If you set it to `true`, it will listen to any change in size of the container
+There is also an `autoResize` option.
+If you set it to `true`, it will listen to any size changes of the container
 element and call layout automatically.
 Please note that listening to size changes is a new technology and not
 [yet supported by many browsers](https://caniuse.com/#feat=resizeobserver).